Rohan-Sampy/assignment-2-supervised-learning-Rohan-Sampy/AI_DISCLOSURE.md

 ## Questions?

 If you're unsure whether your AI usage was appropriate, **ask your instructor before submitting**.
-We'd rather help you understand the guidelines than penalize you later.
+We'd rather help you understand the guidelines than penalize you later....